How to Use Arborvitae in Landscaping: Ideas, Spacing & Top Varieties

 Provides dependable year-round texture and height for small or narrow garden spaces

-Shop this variety* → at Nature Hills Nursery
+Shop Private Jet™ Arborvitae → Fast Growing Trees* | Nature Hills Nursery*

-Sting arborvitae brings vertical interest to the landscape.
+Sting® arborvitae brings vertical interest to the landscape.
 Image courtesy of Spring Meadow Nursery, Inc.

 An interesting, architectural shape that makes a fun vertical accent for anyone who likes a more formal, structured style.
 This one is tall and skinny, perfect when you need height in tight quarters.